 I also have like, I’m also a fan of the Sonys as well, but I find that with the Canons in post-production, and if you are editing videos, they need less colour balance and colour adjustment than other cameras.

-So that’s the camera that I use.
+That’s the camera that I use.
 The Canon 90d is what I live stream with in 4k.
 And I just use the standard kit lens.
-So the 18 to 55-millimetre kit lens.
-So, yeah, that’s the camera that I use.
+The 18 to 55-millimetre kit lens.
+Yeah, that’s the camera that I use.
 Now Active LA, says “I can’t use Ecamm ’cause I do YouTube stream on a PC.” aww, my friend.

 I don’t even know if they even have plans to be web-based, to be honest.
 But, I do find them a very, very, very powerful tool for Mac.
 Maybe it’s a reason for you to get a little Mac and try it out because I do find the live streaming experience from Ecamm really, really good.

-So it just gives me a lot more flexibility without having to learn OBS because avoid OBS at all costs.
-So I think, you know, send through any last questions and then we’ll wrap it up shortly.
+It just gives me a lot more flexibility without having to learn OBS because avoid OBS at all costs.
+I think, you know, send through any last questions and then we’ll wrap it up shortly.
 Active LA, “thank you for answering my questions, please let me know how often you live stream.
 Glad I found your channel”.

 I think I was up to about three times a week, but I’ve, I had to dial it down in the last, in the last month ’cause I, I got a bit sick and I dislocated my shoulder and it was, it was, was starting to get to me and I was starting to feel the pressure of live streaming and my health clashing against each other.